Towards Self-Evolving Benchmarks: Synthesizing Agent Trajectories via Test-Time Exploration under Validate-by-Reproduce Paradigm: The Design Detail of TRACE

-Given the inherent randomness of large language model sampling and the loosely coupled nature of our multi-agent system, the generation process can occasionally produce evolved tasks with formatting errors or logical flaws, which consequently fail the rigorous validation stage.
-To address this, we employ an iterative strategy: multiple evolution attempts are made for tasks in the dataset, but once a task is successfully evolved and validated, it is removed from the candidate pool.
-This approach allows us to progressively work through the dataset, ensuring that computational resources are focused on tasks yet to be evolved, continuing until a desired proportion of the original dataset has been successfully enhanced.
+The final stage of our framework is the \emph{Trajectory Validator}, an autonomous agent that audits evolved tasks through multi-level validation.
+At the first level, it performs step-by-step replay to ensure reproducibility: for each step in the trajectory, the validator re-executes the tool call and verifies that the resulting output aligns with the recorded observation.
+At the second level, it conducts a global trace audit to assess the overall logical coherence of the solution.
+Under the assumption that all intermediate observations are reproducible and the reasoning chain is internally consistent, the task is deemed solvable and well-posed.

+Beyond trace validation, the framework evaluates whether the evolved task reflects a genuine increase in difficulty, using the theory-of-mind–inspired bottleneck assessment described earlier.
+Additional integrity checks are also applied, including answer determinism (to ensure reliable evaluation) and accessibility of referenced resources (\textit{e.g.}, URLs).
+Only tasks satisfying all criteria including reproducibility, logical validity, increased intrinsic difficulty, and evaluation integrity are accepted into the final dataset.

 To further guard against superficially modified but still easy items, we introduce a trajectory-agnostic solver as an auxiliary validator.
-This solver does not see the generation trajectory; it operates purely under a ReAct~\citep{yao2023reactsynergizingreasoningacting} paradigm and enjoys tool-use parity with the main executor (same multi-modal access, web browsing, and coding).
+This solver does not see the generation trajectory and operates purely under a ReAct~\citep{yao2023reactsynergizingreasoningacting} paradigm and enjoys tool-use parity with the main executor (same multi-modal access, web browsing, and coding).
 We run the solver under budgeted attempts; if it reliably solves the evolved task within resource limits, the item is flagged as insufficiently challenging and is rejected or sent back for re-evolution.
 Only tasks that resist this blind, tool-equipped solver proceed, providing an empirical difficulty floor independent of the authored trace.
-Our pipeline pseudocode can be referred to as Algorithm \ref{alg:trace-min-emerge}. \algrenewcommand\algorithmiccomment[1]{ \(\triangleright\) \textit{#1}}